-- Toss chicken cubes in ziplock with 2 tablespoon corn starch, salt and pepper.
+- Toss chicken cubes in ziplock with 2 tbsp corn starch, salt and pepper.
 Shake well to coat the chicken.
 Sift the chicken to remove excess corn starch.

 - Spray the tray of air fryer and place the chicken.
 Cook chicken at 400F for 8-10 minutes or until chicken registers 165 degrees internally or above.
 Be sure to turn the chicken halfway through.

 - Meanwhile add the orange juice, coconut aminos, rice vinegar, chili, orange zest and honey to a small pan and cook over medium low heat.
-Dissolve remaining 1 tablespoon corn starch with about 2 tablespoon of the liquid in pan, add that starchy liquid back into the pan and cook for 10 minutes, stirring often.
+Dissolve remaining 1 tbsp corn starch with about 2 tbsp of the liquid in pan, add that starchy liquid back into the pan and cook for 10 minutes, stirring often.

 - Pour orange sauce over the chicken.
 Garnish with sesame seeds and serve with orange slices.